The Coalition is Anyone Who Cares and Will Take Action

 My name is Rick Reibstein.
 I am a life-long environmentalist who worked for 27 years in government, who teaches environmental law and policy, and advises on improving environmental performance and governance.
 I have worked with many toxics issues, including managing a state program for helping companies reduce use of dangerous chemicals.
 For two years I was an enforcement attorney at the US Environmental Protection Agency enforcing the lead disclosure law that applies to agents of real estate transactions.
 As a result of this experience I felt the need to educate realtors, who did not seem to understand the law, and I formed the Regulated Community Compliance Project at Boston University.
 For six years I provided free courses under subsidies from EPA.
 I reached more than three thousand real estate professionals in New England.
 Before-and-after knowledge assessments showed a marked increase in understanding of the law.
 Realtors learned that protecting children and others is part of protecting their own business interests as well as the right thing to do.
 The course measurably increased their understanding that they are jointly and severally liable with clients who fail to disclose information pertaining to lead, unless they have fully explained to their clients the responsibility to disclose.
 This is not limited to when there is proof that lead is in the paint in the house.
 It is broader than that – it is all information pertaining to lead.
 It is not for others to limit, but to respect the right to information necessary to protect health.
 Very few realtors seemed to understand, when I began providing this class, that they could protect themselves from rather large potential liability by undertaking sufficient efforts to make sure their clients know the law.
 We now have a similar problem concerning the Renovation Rule that requires leadsafe work by contractors.
 Many do not realize this creates documentation pertaining to lead that must be disclosed.
 Contractors and their clients still need to understand the rule better.
 The lead laws have had deep and lasting benefits, but can be improved.
 Education about the regulations, intent and safer practices also provides a foundation for engaging constructively with agencies.

 The course for realtors has been accredited by the New Hampshire and Maine Real Estate Commissions.
 I deliver it frequently at the Greater Manchester/Nashua Board of Realtors and offer it on-site to companies that want to ensure staff stay out of trouble and avoid harm to the innocent.
-To discuss presentation of the course, write to contact me at firstname.lastname@example.org or email@example.com.
+See more on the THINGS TO DO page.
+To discuss presentation of the course, write to contact me at email@example.com or firstname.lastname@example.org.

 Please see my article on the many things we can be doing, Resuming Progess on Lead, A Prime Indicator of Civilization, at https://digitalcommons.law.wne.edu/lawreview/vol40/iss1/4/.